Des1red/Cypher/linux/README.md

 -h, --help: Display the usage instructions.

 -v: Start Cypher scanner for a specific URL/IP.
-  -v ip 8.8.8.8 : Performs only an Ip scan.
-  -v url www.example.com : Performs only a URL scan.

 -f, --file: Run Cypher with your own file containing targets.

 -nS, --net-scan: Scan the local network for targets.

--wm: Enter network monitor mode and capture wpa, wpa2 key.
+-wm: Enter network monitor mode.

   ## Aggresive Scan Option :

   - **Port Specification**:
-  - The user is prompted to specify ports needed to be scanned.
+  - The user is prompted to specify the port number to be scanned.
 If no input is provided, the default maximum port number is set to 10,000.

   - This allows customization of the port range to be scanned based on user input.